Should a woman shower upon entering the Miqat

 And in another narration according to Muslim, he prayed for those that would shave three times and those that would trim once.

-Even he (peace be upon him) shaved his head during Hajj, and no doubt, Allah would never choose for his Prophet anything other then that which is more preferred.
+Even he (peace be upon him) shaved his head during Hajj, and no doubt, Allah would never choose for his Prophet anything other than that which is more preferred.

-But having said that, there is no difference of opinion that it is permissible to choose trimming instead of shaving.
-In Sahih Muslim with the explanation of Imam Nawawi it states: There is Ijma' (consensus) from the ‘Ulama' that shaving is better then trimming, but that trimming is permissible.
+But having said that, there is no difference of opinion regarding the permissibility of choosing trimming instead of shaving.
+In Sahih Muslim with the explanation of Imam Nawawi it states: There is Ijma' (consensus) from the ‘Ulama' that shaving is better than trimming, but that trimming is permissible.

 Does this preference of shaving apply to women

 In al-Mughni, it states: There is no difference of opinion between the people of knowledge that the Sunnah for a woman is that she should only trim her hair and not shave.
 Ibn Al-Mundhir said, "The consensus (Ijma') of the people of knowledge is that a woman should trim and not shave.
 This is because shaving in a woman's case would be considered mutilation."

 And Ibn Hajar (may Allah have mercy upon him) said, "As for women, the Sunnah is that they should only trim their hair.
 There is Ijma' on this."

 How much should a woman trim of her hair